-Social psychology is broad enough that students and faculty can do research on pretty much any topic, like studying the genre preferences of anime fans!
+Social psychology interests me because I can explore the reasons behind human behavior and attitudes.
+The field is broad enough that students and faculty can research pretty much any topic, like studying the genre preferences of anime fans!

 Stephen Reysen, Ph.D.
 Associate Professor